tfsjohan/github-copilot-demo-dotnet/AzureFunctions/Readme.md

 ## Create a new Azure Function

-Create an Azure Function that triggers on an EventGrid message and outputs the event data to a CosmosDB collection.
+Create an Azure Function called ProcessClimateEvent with a EventGrid trigger

 ## Chat about messaging services